glasswalk3r/siebel-crash-report/README.md

 ```

 You will also need to install the GNU Make in order to be able to use this
-project `Makefile` for serveral tasks, like running the unit tests for example:
+project `Makefile` for several tasks, like running the unit tests:

 ```
 siebel-crash-report$ make test